 A Governor is also provided at the Injection Pump.

-I hope above information on fuel injection system working will help you to know the topic.
+I hope the above information on the fuel injection system working will help you to know the topic.

 Besides this information, you are suggested to read something more from below engineering books